Enneagram Tritype® Test

 How does it work?

-Enneastyle: This is the open-ended testing instrument that led to all of the studies that followed, as it proved to accurately identify one’s self image.
+Enneastyle Questionnaire: This is the open-ended testing instrument that led to all of the studies that followed, as it proved to accurately identify one’s self-image.

-Begin by answering all questions based on what has been true for you most of your life, most of the time… not who you could be, should be, want to be or have learned to become.
+Make sure to answer all of the questions based on what has been true for you most of your life, most of the time… not who you could be, should be, want to be or have become.

-It is critical that you answer as you are now and always been regardless of how much you have grown.
-Your Enneagram Type is the "you" from childhood to now.
-The you that has always been present.
+It is critical that you answer as you are now and have always been, regardless of how much you have grown.
+Your Enneagram Type is the "you" from childhood to now... the you that has always been present.

-You will receive several sets of 3 enneacards and asked to drag and drop the cards in the order of your first choice to your third choice.
+You will receive several sets of 3 Enneacards and be asked to drag and drop the cards in the order of your first choice to your third choice.

 If you notice that you have been given Enneacards that you have already seen, it is intentional.
-You are being served the Enneacards in a number of different ways. 😉 They are also the result of the Enneacards you have selected. you have had being compared against your other choices The test is having you compare and contrast different Enneacards that you have already chosen.
+You are being served the Enneacards in a number of different ways. 😉 They are also the result of the Enneacards you have selected.
+They are being compared against your other choices.

-Many people have asked me how to type someone they are no longer in contact with, like an old flame, or friend and most importantly, a loved one that has passed away… You would be surprised at how close your answers might be.
+Many people have asked me how to type someone they are no longer in contact with, like an old flame, friend, and, most importantly, a loved one that has passed away… You would be surprised at how close your answers might be.

 Retake the test